DevCaioSouza/DevCaioSouza/README.md

 - 💬 Ask me about whatever comes to mind
 - 📫 You can reach me via Linkedin https://www.linkedin.com/in/dev-caio-souza/.

-### PORTFOLIO: My projects can be visited here on my Github (Pinned), also on my Linkedin "projects" section
+### PORTFOLIO: I'm currently building a website portfolio of my own.
+For now my projects can be visited here on my Github (Pinned), also on my Linkedin "projects" section

 <!--
 **DevCaioSouza/DevCaioSouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.